CyrexEnterprise/node-learn-rethinkdb/exercises/selecting_data/problem.md

 r.db('RethinkDB').table('users').run(connection, callback);
 ```

-The table and database are created for you before your when you run your
+The table and database are created for you before you run your solution.
-solution.
-Also we will be throwing a random value to your solution which you
+Also we will be throwing a random value to your solution which you will
-will need to use.
+need to use.

 To access the arguments you can use the `process.argv` array of strings.
 To convert to an integer, you can use `parseInt`.